jogendra/jogendra.github.io/about.md

 ---
 <br>

 Hi, I’m Jogendra, Class of 2020 Graduate and Post Graduate from **Indian Institute of Technology (BHU) Varanasi**.
 I am an iOS / Web Developer and an active Open Source contributor.
 I like/love to work on different tech stacks.
+Currently, I am working with [ZestMoney](https://www.zestmoney.in/) as Backend Engineer.

 In the past, I worked with [Zomato](https://www.zomato.com/) as an iOS Developer Intern, I was Google Summer of Code (2018) Student for FOSSASIA, an iOS Developer Intern at [Wheelstreet Inc.](https://www.wheelstreet.com/), and a Software Developer Intern at [Vertext Infosoft](https://vertexinfosoft.com/).
 I mentored several Open Source Programs including Google Code-In 2018 and Google Summer of Code (2019) students.
 I love to work with tech communities.
 In past, I was [GitHub Campus Expert](https://githubcampus.expert/jogendra/) and also a maintainer & core contributor to [FOSSASIA](https://fossasia.org/).